zeneight/zeneight.github.io/README.md

 ## About
-Hey, this is my github pages.
+Hey, this is my github page.
 Welcome~
 > this is just a list of some random links, code, projects and articles that I make and read.

 ## Lists